jrconlin/topics/README.md

-  In addition, you'll need to either serve the `./page` directory from your local web server or run `bin/topic_server` with enough privileges to be able to start a web server at port 80 (default port is: 8200).
+  In addition, you'll need to either serve the `./page` directory from your local web server or run `bin/topic_server` with enough privileges to be able to start a web server at port 80 (default port is: *8200*).
 This is because of a restriction enforced by ServiceWorkers.
 ServiceWorker scripts must either be served from a secure server (one that can run `https://` or from `localhost`)

 ### Prerequisites

-  Twisted currently requires Python 2.7
+  * `build-essential` or equivalent cc, make, etc. meta package
+  * libssl-dev
+  * $PYTHON development libraries (e.g. `pypy-dev`)

 ### Setup

+    PYTHON=pypy
     git clone https://github.com/jrconlin/topics.git
     cd topics
-    virtualenv .
+    virtualenv -p $PYTHON venv
-    source bin/activate
+    source venv/bin/activate
     python setup.py develop
-    bin/topic_server
+    venv/bin/topic_server

  Now start your browser and go to the topic `page` being served.
+ (Again,
-(Again, either this is under a server running on your local machine, or by running `bin/topic_server -p 80`)
+ either this is under a server running on your local machine, or by running
+ `bin/topic_server -p 8200`)

  The page is fairly self explanatory, but basically, click on the ***Subscribe*** button, and say "Allow" when prompted.